Documents Required to Sell a Bus in Mississippi

 Create Mississippi Bus Bill of SaleMississippi Bus transfer fees and requirements

 In Mississippi, the title transfer fee is $9 and registration costs $12.75 - $21.75 depending on vehicle type.
 Bus sales are subject to 5% sales tax on vehicle purchases (reduced rate).
-Mississippi does not require notarization for private-party bus transfers.
+Notarization is required for bus bill of sale documents in Mississippi.
 Mississippi does not require emission testing for private-party bus sales.

 - Reduced 5% sales tax rate for vehicle purchases